Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 #### 4. Subpackages of the package where the target type is defined

 The next step would be to look into the subpackages of the package where the target type (`User`) is declared.
+It'll just look in subpackages under the current gradle module, it doesn't support cross-module definitions.
+These extensions **must be flagged as `internal`**.

 ```kotlin
 package com.domain.repository